Dolomites Alta Via 1 South

 Meals

 Breakfast is included each morning.
 Dinner is not included in Cortina or Belluno as there are plenty of restaurants to choose from.
 Whilst staying in the rifugios dinner is included (excluding drinks).
 Meals in the mountain huts are always simple, hearty fare.
+If you are staying at Rifugio Averau, you can choose whatever you like from the à la carte menu and pay for it directly at the hut.

 As this is a self guided walk you will be responsible for navigation, decision making and safety during your trip.
 The Alta Via 1 is very well signposted with red-white colours and blue triangles with the nr 1 in the centre and yellow signposts.
 You will regularly find the markings on trees, rocks, fences etc. You will have access to detailed trip info and mapped tracks, via the Macs App.